SweetSourPeter/MINISeniorDesign-CovidAPP/README.md

 ![Google Sign-in](https://github.com/SweetSourPeter/MINISeniorDesign-CovidAPP/blob/master/lib/mdimg/gog.gif)

 ### User Main Page
 Our main page contains three sub-pages, including a sideway panel, a world-wide COVID data, and a COVID data page in your own country.
-It is set to your current location with `google map plugin` but you can change your location if you wish.
+It is set to your current location but you can change your location if you wish.

 ![User Main Page](https://github.com/SweetSourPeter/MINISeniorDesign-CovidAPP/blob/master/lib/mdimg/mu.gif)